Welcome January 2019!

 The Daily Catch Woodstock

 Woodstock's newest restaurant opened up in September 2018.
-It is temporarily closed for renovations but will re-open in January 2019.
 This restaurant offers New England's finest seafood and pasta and we welcome them to our town.
 This smaller 35 seat restaurant offers diners the same great flavors and quality as its Boston-based counterparts.
-We are all anxiously awaiting its re-opening!
+Welcome, The Daily Catch, to Woodstock!

 The Killington Wine Festival has earned a reputation for being one of the Killington region’s signature summer events.
 Over the years, the festival has grown immensely and now features more than 500 wines from a collection of over 40 vineyards around the world.
 Guests enjoyed a nice July weekend tasting fine wines with Killington Peak and the Green Mountains of Vermont serving as a scenic backdrop.